Deploying the IP Fabric Virtual Machine (VM)

 - Change memory size

-- Add a new empty virtual disk if necessary.
+- Extend the system disk or add a new empty virtual disk if necessary.

-Start VM and check if system starts without any interrupts.
+Start the VM and check if the system starts without any interrupts.

 qcow2system disk to your KVM hypervisor.

-qcow2disk for data with size that corresponds to your network needs) with the following command:
+qcow2data-disk that corresponds to your network needs if necessary.
+Use the following command:

-Deploy VM to your hypervisor through virt-install utility by issuing the following command (chose CPU and RAM size according to size of your network):
+Deploy the VM to your hypervisor with the virt-install utility by issuing the following command (chose CPU and RAM size according to the size of your network):

-This command deploys a new virtual machine with IP_Fabric name, two
+This command deploys a new virtual machine with IP_Fabric name, system

-qcow2disks, 4 CPU cores, 16GB of RAM and will connect VM to the internet through
+qcow2disk, 4 CPU cores, 16GB of RAM and will connect VM to the internet through the

 Additionally, you can create and add a new empty virtual disk if needed.